-The easiest and the most valuable tool for the artist is the use of values.
+- The easiest and the most valuable tool for the artist is value contrast.

 Value is the contrast between light and dark.
-The eye is automatically drawn to a contrast between light and dark.
+The eye is automatically drawn to contrast.

-The artist uses light against dark in many areas of the painting.
-But the strongest value contrast is used in the focal area.
+Artists use light against dark in many areas of the painting.
+But the strongest value contrast should be used in the focal point or the focal area.

 people, animals and vehicles

-People, animals or vehicles become the star of the show when they are placed in a painting.
+- People, animals or vehicles become the star of the show when they are in a painting.

-Use more detail in the focal areas compared to other areas in the painting.
+- Use more detail in the focal areas compared to other areas of the painting.

-There is more detail on the chicken's face and on her feathers compared to the background of the painting.
+There is more detail on the chicken's face and feathers, then the background which is somewhat out of focus.

 soft and hard edges

-Notice the hard edges on Lacey compared to the soft edges in the rest of the painting.
+Compare the hard edges on Lacey to the soft edges in the rest of the painting.

-Placing warm colors against cool colors is another great tool for the artist to use in the focal point of their paintings.
+- Warm colors placed against cool colors is another great tool artists use in their focal points.

-The warm colors, red, orange and yellow automatically attract attention.
-When we place them against some cool colors, they really sparkle.
+The warm colors, (red, orange or yellow) will automatically attract attention.
+When we place them against cool colors, (blue, green or purple) they really sparkle.

-Use any or all of these tools to create the focal point of your paintings.
+- Use any or all of these tools to create a focal point in your paintings.

 Your paintings will be sure to attract the viewer's attention.